johnfelipe/vector-tiles/_posts/services/0001-02-17-mapbox-streets-v8.md

 #### <!--transit_stop_label--> `maki` _text_

-The `maki` field lets you assign icons to the rail station based on a few basic station types:
+The `maki` field lets you assign icons to the rail station based on a few basic station types.
+See [`maki`](#maki) in the Common Fields section for more information.

 <table class='small space-bottom2'>
 <tr><th>Value</th><th>Description</th></tr>